 That’s a great question.
-Nearly half of all freelancers make $2,000 or less each year in freelance income.4 If you fall within that group, you can probably skip estimated tax payments and just report your freelance income when you file your tax return.
+If you’re only making a couple thousand dollars or less freelancing each year, you can probably skip estimated tax payments and just report your freelance income when you file your tax return.

 But if it’s looking like you’ll owe $1,000 or more in taxes, Form 1040-ES can help you ballpark how much you’ll make during the year and then determine your estimated taxes based on your projections.

 If you underpay your estimated tax—these are estimates, after all—you’ll have to pay the remaining taxes when you file your annual tax return.
 (And yes, freelancers must file an annual tax return by April 15—just like everyone else.)
 On the other hand, if you overpay your estimated tax, you’ll receive the excess amount back in the form of a tax refund.